Diagnosing precocious puberty involves:

-You're likely to start by seeing your child's pediatrician or a family doctor.
-Or you may be referred immediately to a doctor who specializes in the treatment of hormone-related conditions in children (pediatric endocrinologist).
+You're likely to start by seeing your child's primary care provider.
+Or you might be sent to a specialist in the treatment of hormone-related conditions in children, known as a pediatric endocrinologist.

 What you can do

-- Write down your child's symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Your child's symptoms and when you noticed them.
+Include any that may not seem linked to the reason for the appointment.

-- Make a list of family members' heights, especially if any of them are short as adults.
+- Make a list of family members' heights, noting if any of them are short as adults.

-- Write down your family medical history, and note if any family members have had precocious puberty or endocrine problems.
+- Your family medical history, noting if any family members have had precocious puberty or endocrine problems.

-- What is likely causing my child's symptoms or condition?
+- What is likely causing my child's symptoms?